- Union Station Redevelopment Corporation (USRC)

 The Claytor Concourse, Union Station’s intercity and commuter concourse, will be modernized and reconfigured to alleviate congested conditions, doubling its present capacity.
 The Concourse Expansion Program will enhance passenger comfort and accessibility, while enlivening the space with new architectural finishes and natural light.
 In addition to the expansion of the concourse, improvements by WMATA for a new Metrorail staircase and new First Street entrance will bring a consolidated set of passenger improvements to the western portion of the concourse.

 In June 2015, Amtrak hired KGP Design Studio, Grimshaw Architects, and ARUP to achieve 100% design and construction phasing for the Project.
-Early action construction work will began January 2017, including the relocation of key support services now impeding passenger circulation.
-The entire project is anticipated to be completed by 2021in advance of the introduction of a new Acela fleet which is accompanied by more frequent service.
+Early action construction work began January 2017, including the relocation of key support services now impeding passenger circulation.
+The entire project is anticipated start construction in 2018 to be completed by 202 in advance of the introduction of a new Acela Express fleet which is accompanied by more frequent service.
 The Concourse Modernization Project advances in parallel to other 2nd Century Plan projects including the Federal Railroad Administration's Environmental Impact Statement (EIS) for the Washington Union Station Expansion Project, a comprehensive expansion and redevelopment of the station complex.